 Boosts Collagen Production

 One of the most celebrated benefits of retinoids is their ability to stimulate collagen production.
 Collagen, a protein that maintains skin’s firmness and elasticity, naturally declines with age.
 Retinoids help counteract this process, reducing the appearance of fine lines and wrinkles.
+A 1991 New England Journal of Medicine randomized trial by Weinstein et al. found that 0.1% tretinoin produced measurable improvement in fine lines, mottled hyperpigmentation, and skin roughness in 79% of subjects after 22 weeks.
 By encouraging the deeper layers of the skin to produce more collagen, retinoids contribute to a plumper, more resilient complexion, addressing sagging and softening deep-set wrinkles as well.

 Enhances Skin Texture